 A complete, full-length barrack built at the “Heart Mountain Relocation Center” during World War II has come “home” to the National Historic Landmark site.
 With a tremendous response from individual donors and organizations, the barrack has been rescued from demolition near Shell, WY—about 80 miles from Heart Mountain.

-After being moved from Heart Mountain, it was one of several barracks used by the city of Greybull for veteran’s housing.
+After being moved from Heart Mountain, it was one of several barracks that the city of Greybull used for veteran’s housing.
 It endured another move to the ISU geology field station in 1958.
 Because it has been cut into three sections during these two previous moves, the building had to be moved back to Heart Mountain in three pieces to ensure its structural integrity.
-To maintain historic accuracy at the Heart Mountain site, the barrack has returned to where there once stood five barracks as part of the Military Police complex.
+To maintain historical accuracy at the Heart Mountain site, the barrack has returned to where there once stood five barracks as part of the Military Police complex.

 It will now remain a fixture of the landscape that can speak not only to the Japanese American confinement during World War II but the extended Big Horn Basin history.